WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-15-Executing-non-happy-path-tests-on-a-no-code-automation-service.markdown

 ===================================
 I reported 14 different issues during testing.
 The issues are detailed in the test report document.
 A summarized list of them
 follows:
 - __Data Loss On Looping Workflow__: If a workflow has a looping sequence, the designer goes into a "Saving..." state it never comes out of, and any subsequent edits to the workflow will be lost, with no warning or prompt, when the user switches away from the screen.
+I found this by accident.
+I did not intentionally loop the workflow, instead I inadvertently connected an action to a prior action on its chain while trying to tie two action sequences together as a branch to one of the longer scenarios.
 - __Lost Nodes During Edit__: I had some nodes in the designer disappear while editing, but I never got a repro.
 I suspect it might have been the same problem as the looping workflow described above.
 - __Various Node Editing UI Clumsiness__: There are some difficulties around control occlusion, connection editing, connection selection, node selection that are not extreme, but didn't feel smooth either.
 - __Confusing errors and incompatibilities between actions and HTML element types__: When the user specifies an action, or a selection type, that does not match the element they are trying to use, or the element state, the resulting error conditions are at least confusing and hard for the user to understand.